EsotericSoftware/spine-runtimes/spine-sdl/README.md

 The spine-sdl runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data using [SDL](https://www.libsdl.org/). spine-sdl is based on [spine-c](../../spine-c) and [spine-cpp](../spine-cpp), depending on whether you want to use a C or C++ implementation.

+# See the [spine-godot documentation](http://esotericsoftware.com/spine-sdl) for in-depth information

 ## Licensing

 You are welcome to evaluate the Spine Runtimes and the examples we provide in this repository free of charge.